 An easyE4 device configured with the AWS Cloud service will connect to the AWS IoT Core service when turned on.
 In RUN mode, this device will send its data.
-In STOP mode, the connection to the cloud will be paused.
+In STOP mode, the transfer of data from the easyE4 to AWS will be paused (but the connection to the cloud will remain in place).